eftsilio/Incremental_RTEC/README.md

 # File Description

 To run Incremental RTEC you need first to download the dataset of an application.
 In the /examples directory there are folders each one corresponding to a different application.
-Each application folder contains patterns and datasets for experimentation.
+Each application folder contains patterns and datasets for experimentation as well as a readme file.
 In the data/dynamic_data directory of each application you can find instructions for downloading a dataset.
 For now, we provide only the data for the application "maritime_brest".

 After you have downloaded a dataset you can run Incremental RTEC from the command line using the *run-exps.py* file.
 You will need to have installed Python3 in your system.
 Assuming that you have downloaded the datasets for the application "maritime_brest", please type in the command line: